It’s time to stretch those legs and discover the amazing days out that await in Leeds.

 Take on the Meanwood Valley Trail

 Leeds is blessed with nature, and it’s surprisingly close to the city centre, so if you want something a little closer to home, the Meanwood Valley Trail is the obvious choice.
-Take the short 15 minute walk to Woodhouse Moor from the city centre where the walk starts at the statue of Leeds Mayor Henry Rowland Marsden.
+Take the short 15 minute walk to Woodhouse Moor from the city centre where the walk starts at the statue of former Leeds Mayor Henry Rowland Marsden.
 Split into three sections the first will take you through the park, along Woodhouse Ridge and past the old Tannery.

 The Meanwood Valley Trail starts at Woodhouse Moor Car Park, Woodhouse Lane, Leeds, LS6 1BJ.

 We’re starting here at Granary Wharf, where breakfast can be picked up at Out of the Woods – sausage sarnies and breakfast smoothies will provide ample nutrition for a jam-packed day out that starts with a walk along the Leeds-Liverpool Canal towards Armley.
 Twenty minutes later you’ll arrive at the West Leeds Activity Centre, and this is where the fun really begins.